 In September, I’ve spent the majority of my time putting together a more proper game guide for my favourite mobile game.
 It was bit and pieces here and there that I posted in this blog but I’ve structured them properly for ease of viewing.
 Some are still work in progress but nothing gives me greater joy than to work on this during my free time.
 Do people even write a game guide as a hobby?
 I’m not even a pro gamer, to begin with but I’m happy to share what I’ve learned from the game with others.
 It’s sort of a way to improve my own gameplay.
 If you play the game and would like to check out the game guide, feel free to.

-I revived my personal blog and renamed it to Authored by JacQ.
+I revived my personal blog and renamed it to Authored by JacQ, then changed to Jacqable in November.
 Being a multipotentialite, it’s really hard to stick to just one or two topics.
 I also don’t want to blog about my domesticated life in this blog since it’s likely not going to be relevant to most of you.
 Besides, I have this category for brief updates already anyway.
 I’m mentioning this because it’s one project I worked on in September.
 If you would like to check it out, feel free to do so.